Bill Stein: Coaching career

 In 1987, Stein coached the Rockledge High School baseball team, leading them a district title with a 17–11 record.
-Stein was hired as the manager of the Class A-Short Season Little Falls Mets of the New York–Penn League in 1988.
-Little Falls were minor league affiliates of the New York Mets.
+Stein was hired as the manager of the Class A-Short Season Little Falls Mets of the New York–Penn League in 1988, an affiliate of the New York Mets.
 In his first professional season as a manager, Stein led Little Falls to a 39–36 record.
-Stein commented that when he became a manager it was difficult to learn pitching after all the years of being a position player.
-In 1989, the New York Mets fired Butch Hobson, the manager of the Class-A Columbia Mets, and promoted Stein to that position.
+He said that when he became a manager it was difficult to learn pitching after all the years of being a position player.
+In 1989, the Mets fired Butch Hobson, the manager of the Single-A Columbia Mets, and promoted Stein to that position.
 At the helm of Colombia that year, Stein led them to a 73–67 record.
 He also served as a player-coach with the Orlando Juice of the Senior Professional Baseball Association in 1989.

-Stein continued to manage the Columbia Mets in 1990, leading them to an 83–60 record.
+Stein continued to manage Columbia in 1990, leading them to an 83–60 record.
 The Mets had the best record in the South Atlantic League that season.
 In 1991, Stein was hired to be the manager of the Bend Bucks of the Northwest League.
 The non-affiliated Bucks had a record of 30–46 with Stein as the manager.
-He was hired to be the manager of the Clinton Giants in 1992.
-Clinton was the Class-A affiliate of the San Francisco Giants at the time.
+He was hired to be the manager of the Clinton Giants in 1992, a Single-A affiliate of the San Francisco Giants.
 Stein led Clinton to a 59–79 record that year.
 After considering taking a year off of baseball in 1994, Stein eventually accepted the managerial position with the independent league Tyler WildCatters.